Mfficiency/My_Ecole_42/1.1_born2beroot/HowTo.md

 ```

 ## Signature
 	Get the signature and copy it into a txt file
 	Explication in the subject
 	Go to the folder where the VM is saved an run
 	$ shasum yourfile.vdi
-16b893f2bac0c52a851e483423ad7cc1983f82fa
+	my result: 16b893f2bac0c52a851e483423ad7cc1983f82fa

 # Eval
-(combination of Headlighter, [maresverbrugge](https://github.com/maresverbrugge/Born2beRoot-1/blob/main/eval_sheet_b2br.pdf) my own, wiki)
+(combination of Headlighter, [maresverbrugge](https://github.com/maresverbrugge/Born2beRoot-1/blob/main/eval_sheet_b2br.pdf), my own, wikipedia)

 ## General instructions
 - signature.txt present